Skip to content

 Install PHP on Ubuntu Linux

-ownCloud is built using PHP, so you’ll need to install a compatible version on your Ubuntu Linux system.
+ownCloud is built using PHP, so you need to install a compatible version on your Ubuntu Linux system.
+For ownCloud, PHP version 7.4 is recommended because newer versions like PHP 8.x are not yet supported.
+Always check the official ownCloud requirements for the exact PHP version needed.

-ownCloud runs with the following PHP versions: 7.4.
-Note that PHP 8.x is currently not supported.
-Always check the PHP requirements page to ensure you’re installing the latest version.
+ownCloud runs with PHP version 7.4, but PHP 8.x is not currently supported.
+Always check the PHP requirements page to ensure you install the latest compatible version.

 Run the commands below to install PHP 7.4.